Sixteen Candles: Criticism

 A 1984 review in The New York Times criticized the character of Long Duk Dong for being "unfunny" and a "potentially offensive stereotype" of Asian people.
 In 2008, Alison MacAdam of NPR wrote, "To some viewers, he represents one of the most offensive Asian stereotypes Hollywood ever gave America."
 Asian Americans have complained that they were taunted with quotes of his stilted-English lines.
 At the time of the film's release, Gedde Watanabe defended the character of Dong as being distinct from "submissive, smart" stereotypes of Asians at the time.
 Hughes argued that he was parodying foreign exchange students and their American host families in general rather than foreigners or Asians specifically.

-In an article published in Salon, Amy Benfer considers whether the film directly condones date rape even though no sexual activity is established, consensual or otherwise.
+In a 2009 article published in Salon, Amy Benfer considers whether the film directly condones date rape even though no sexual activity is established, consensual or otherwise.
 After the party scene, Jake tells Ted that his girlfriend Caroline is "in the bedroom right now, passed out cold.
 I could violate her ten different ways if I wanted to."
 He encourages Ted to drive her home saying, "She's so blitzed she won't know the difference."
 When Caroline and Ted wake up next to each other in the car, Caroline says she's fairly certain they had sex though neither of them remember it.
 Benfer writes, "The scene only works because people were stupid about date rape at the time.
 Even in a randy teen comedy, you would never see two sympathetic male characters conspiring to take advantage of a drunk chick these days."

 Author Anthony C. Bleach has argued that one possibility for Caroline's emotional and physical ruin in the film "might be that she is unappreciative of (or unreflective about) her class position", adding that, "What happens to Caroline in the narrative, whether her sloppy drunkenness, her scalping, or the potential for sexual coercion, seems to be both a projection of Samantha's desire to acquire Jake and become his girlfriend and a project of the film's desire to somehow harm the upper class."

 Awards

-In December 1984, Ringwald and Hall both won Young Artist Awards as "Best Young Actress in a Motion Picture" and "Best Young Actor in a Motion Picture" for their roles in the film, respectively becoming the first and only juvenile performers in the history of the Young Artist Awards to win the Best Leading Actress and Best Leading Actor awards for the same film (a distinction the film still retains as of 2014).
+In December 1984, Ringwald and Hall both won Young Artist Awards as "Best Young Actress in a Motion Picture" and "Best Young Actor in a Motion Picture" for their roles in the film, respectively becoming the first and only juvenile performers in the history of the Young Artist Awards to win the Best Leading Actress and Best Leading Actor awards for the same film (a distinction the film still retains as of 2025).
 The movie is ranked number 8 on Entertainment Weeklys list of "The 50 Best High School Movies".